Professor Jonathan Emberson

 - MSc in Global Health Science Module Lead: Clinical Trials and Meta-Analysis

-Jonathan is Professor of Medical Statistics and Epidemiology within the Nuffield Department of Population Health.
+Jonathan is Professor of Medical Statistics and Epidemiology at Oxford Population Health.
 After graduating in Mathematics in 1998, he studied statistics and epidemiology at MSc and PhD level before joining the Clinical Trial Service Unit & Epidemiological Studies Unit (CTSU) in 2004.

 Recent publications